lilianweng/lil-log/_posts/2018-06-24-attention-attention.md

 {: style="width: 70%;" class="center"}
 *Fig. 6.
 The current word is in red and the size of the blue shade indicates the activation level.
 (Image source: [Cheng et al., 2016](https://arxiv.org/pdf/1601.06733.pdf))*

+### Soft vs Hard Attention

-In the [show, attend and tell](http://proceedings.mlr.press/v37/xuc15.pdf) paper, self-attention is applied to the image to generate proper descriptions.
-The image is first encoded by a convolutional neural network and a recurrent network with self-attention consumes the convolution feature maps to generate the descriptive words one by one.
-The visualization of the attention weights clearly demonstrates which regions of the image the model pays attention to so as to output a certain word.
+In the [show, attend and tell](http://proceedings.mlr.press/v37/xuc15.pdf) paper, attention mechanism is applied to images to generate captions.
+The image is first encoded by a CNN to extract features.
+Then a LSTM decoder consumes the convolution features to produce descriptive words one by one, where the weights are learned through attention.
+The visualization of the attention weights clearly demonstrates which regions of the image the model is paying attention to so as to output a certain word.

 ![show-attend-and-tell]({{ '/assets/images/xu2015-fig6b.png' | relative_url }})
 {: style="width: 100%;" class="center"}
 *Fig. 7.
 "A woman is throwing a frisbee in a park."
 (Image source: Fig. 6(b) in [Xu et al. 2015](http://proceedings.mlr.press/v37/xuc15.pdf))*

-### Soft vs Hard Attention

-The "soft" vs "hard" attention is another way to categorize how attention is defined.
-The original idea was proposed in the [show, attend and tell](http://proceedings.mlr.press/v37/xuc15.pdf) paper.
-Based on whether the attention has access to the entire image or only a patch:
+This paper first proposed the distinction between "soft" vs "hard" attention, based on whether the attention has access to the entire image or only a patch:

-- **Soft** Attention: the alignment weights are learned and placed "softly" over all patches in the source image; essentially the same idea as in [Bahdanau et al., 2015](https://arxiv.org/pdf/1409.0473.pdf).
+- **Soft** Attention: the alignment weights are learned and placed "softly" over all patches in the source image; essentially the same type of attention as in [Bahdanau et al., 2015](https://arxiv.org/abs/1409.0473).
-    - Pro: the model is smooth and differentiable.
+    - *Pro*: the model is smooth and differentiable.
-    - Con: expensive when the source input is large.
+    - *Con*: expensive when the source input is large.
 - **Hard** Attention: only selects one patch of the image to attend to at a time.
-    - Pro: less calculation at the inference time.
+    - *Pro*: less calculation at the inference time.
-    - Con: the model is non-differentiable and requires more complicated techniques such as variance reduction or reinforcement learning to train. ([Luong, et al., 2015](https://arxiv.org/pdf/1508.04025.pdf))
+    - *Con*: the model is non-differentiable and requires more complicated techniques such as variance reduction or reinforcement learning to train. ([Luong, et al., 2015](https://arxiv.org/abs/1508.04025))

 ### Global vs Local Attention